bkimcode/bkimcode.github.io/essays/E10-JavaScript-1.md

 ## Applications of JavaScript in Software Engineering, Athletic SE/WODS

 Although JavaScript is not very viable for back-end development, it's incredibly important for front-end,full-stack, and devops teams.
 So I'd argue that because of how important it is in regard to back-end development, it is vital for software engineers to learn.
 Use of JavaScript for Athletic SE in WODS is a great way to effectively learn and apply JavaScript.
 The pressure of the WODS has personally helped me tackle one of my weaknesses which is overthinking solutions to simple problems.
-The WODS are also very similar to blackboard interviews scenarios and coding competitions such as [Google kickstart](https://codingcompetitions.withgoogle.com/kickstart/faq) both of which now allow JavaScript.
+The WODS are also very similar to blackboard interview scenarios and coding competitions such as [Google kickstart](https://codingcompetitions.withgoogle.com/kickstart/faq) both of which now allow JavaScript.

 ## So should you only learn JavaScript?